-Some of the boats serve whole seafood, others soups and noodles, order from the steps alng the riverside and your dish is prepared to order.
+Some of the boats serve whole seafood, others soups and noodles, order from the steps along the riverside and your dish is prepared to order.

 Amphawa isn’t just about seafood, you’ll also find loads of sweet, sticky treats.
-There are souvenir and T shirt stalls, but not the tourist tat of Damnoen Saduwak.
-Amphawa market is a far nicer experience that its touristy big brother.
+There are souvenir and T-shirt stalls, but not the tourist tat of Damnoen Saduwak.
+We think Amphawa market is a far nicer experience than its touristy big brother.

 Amphawa Floating Market With Kids

-There is plenty here to keep the kids interested.
-Keep a tight hold of little ones, they will be very close to water at all times.
-There are toy shops, market areas with a fun-fair type vibe and endless sweet treats to buy.
+There are toy shops, market areas with a fun-fair type vibe, and endless sweet treats to buy.
 My boys’ favourite is sticky rice with banana, but there are all kinds of things to tempt them.
 Your children may enjoy a boat ride or the little ferry nearby.
 The fake Lego is very good!

 Amphawa is a weekend market.
 We arrived on Friday afternoon and left Amphawa on Sunday morning after a second evening visit.